akshayb9/akshayb9/README.md

 I recently completed my Master's in Business Analytics from the University of Illinois at Chicago.

-Driven by a strong interest in combining business understanding with data science, I use analytical insights to help make smart strategic decisions and foster innovation in the field of business analytics.
+Motivated by a deep passion for merging business acumen with the capabilities of data science, I harness analytical insights to inform intelligent strategic decisions and ignite innovation within the realm of business analytics.
+I am eagerly drawn to roles that offer opportunities to apply this skill set, contributing to the dynamic landscape where business understanding and data-driven insights converge.
 I'm excited about roles such as:

 1) Data Analyst
 2) Data Scientist